 - Note that the approximate nutrition info is for 1 slice of banana bread made with sunflower oil and raw sugar.

 Nutrition Info (Approximate values)

-This Banana Bread post from the archives (October 2012) has been republished and updated on 18 September 2021.
+This Banana Bread recipe post from the archives, first published on October 2012 has been republished and updated on November 2022.